ARTICLES

 Writer Profile

 Originally from Miyagi Prefecture.
-She transitioned from being an editor for a gourmet media outlet to a hunter.
+She transitioned from being an editor at a gourmet media company to a hunter.
 Known by the nickname "Shikajo Mayamon," her motto is to savor life respectfully.
 She handles the entire process from hunting deer to butchering the meat.
-She is also active as a freelance editor, designing logos and pamphlets, writing, and planning and managing events.
+She is also active as a freelance editor, designing logos and pamphlets, writing, and planning events.